arthurtham/oss-elephpant-mission-2/levels/critical_thinking/objectives/objective1_2_brainteaser/description.md

 Watch the <a href="https://www.youtube.com/watch?v=m2eINI4WXkc" target="_blank">video</a> and see how well you fare with these sample brain teasers.

-When using critical thinking in the world and you're trying to figure something out, it's important to analyze the information that's available to you and ask yourself the following questions:
+When using critical thinking in the world, or when you're trying to figure something out, it's important to analyze the information that's available to you and ask yourself the following questions:

 - Are there any key details I may be missing?
 - Am I being misled by something?